njanakiev/njanakiev.github.io/_posts/2018-05-15-osm-predict-economic-indicators.md

 ![png]({{ site.baseurl }}/assets/osm_predict_economic_indicators_files/output_14_0.png)

-With this data we can explore for example which country has the most benches, restaurants, schools or any other amenity that peaks our interest.
+With this data, we can explore for example which country has the most benches, restaurants, schools or any other amenity that peaks our interest.
 Note that since OSM is based mostly on community contributions, the data might be incomplete or in some places even too detailed compared to others.
-It is important to be aware of this possible bias, but we can assume that most amenities, as the more important tags are more complete in this regard.
+It is important to be aware of this possible bias, but we can assume that most amenities, as the more important tags, are more complete in this regard.

 ```python